claire-casta/hangman712/README.md

 ## File structure of the project
 The entire game is contained within the 'Hangman_Game.py' file.
+Milestone files are included to show project progress as required by course.

 ## License information
 This game is licenced under the MIT Licence as outlined below.